A Neosho man facing charges of forcible rape and felonious restraint has been bound over for trial.

 • • •

 An Oklahoma man has pleaded guilty to the armed robbery of a McDonald County convenience store.

-Page 2 of 2 - Matthew Wayne Adkins, 29, was placed on five years supervised probation after his Aug.
+Matthew Wayne Adkins, 29, was placed on five years supervised probation after his Aug.
 21 guilty plea.
 Adkins received a suspended sentence of 15 years in a Missouri Department of Corrections prison.